-The UQ Poche Centre for Indigenous Health leads a collaborative transdisciplinary approach to Indigenous health, in alignment with UQ's Leading Healthy Lives Impact theme.

-The Centre's relationship with community organisations and healthcare providers combines health service delivery knowledge, experience and clinical datasets with advances in research technologies and methodologies required to deliver research outcomes that translate to improvement in the health and wellbeing of Indigenous Australians.
+The UQ Poche Centre for Indigenous Health leads a collaborative transdisciplinary approach to urban Indigenous health, in alignment with UQ's Leading Healthy Lives Impact theme.
+The Centre's relationship with community organisations and healthcare providers combines health service delivery knowledge, experience, and clinical datasets with advances in research technologies and methodologies required to deliver research outcomes that translate to improvement in the health and wellbeing of Indigenous Australians.

-Our Centre is committed to focusing on the goals of our foundational partner, the Institute for Urban Indigenous Health:
+Our Centre is committed to focusing on priorities identified by our foundational partner the Institute for Urban Indigenous Health across the life course: